JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

   a float64 polynomial, that does not finish in reasonable time.
 Nothing consumes that number: the scheduler works from the individual operations underneath, measured and disk-cached as usual.
+- **`_AUTOFSM_MUX_ENTITIES`**, folded into `ADD_PATH_DELAY_TO_LOOKUP`'s
+  `funcs_to_synth` list.
+A generated FSM holds state, so it is an atomic span: one whole-module synthesis for its register-to-register path, and nothing inside it measured.
+That is right for its fmax number and wrong for its operand multiplexers, whose real delay is the single most load-bearing input to AUTOFSM's decision about how finely to share — the thing it otherwise has to guess at with a flat constant.
+Those few entities are therefore named explicitly and collected for measurement in their own right.
+They are small — one 3-to-8-way multiplexer per shared unit input port — so this is a handful of quick runs, not a meaningful build cost.

+  They live under `include/pypeline/operators/` intending `_IS_PYPELINE_OPERATOR_LIBRARY_CODE` to classify them as non-user code and so make each shape cacheable in `path_delay_cache`.
+That predicate does not currently fire, for these or for the soft-operator library it was written for: it calls `inspect.getsourcefile` on the callable in `pypeline_entity_callables`, which is deliberately the `@hw_func` **wrapper** (see `_elaborate_live_func`), and a wrapper's source file is `pypeline.py`.
+  An `inspect.unwrap` at that lookup would fix it.
+Nothing is wrong with the delays meanwhile — they are measured every build instead of once.

+**Scheduling inside the pass loop.** Each pass now runs AUTOFSM's minimum-area search rather than a single greedy schedule ([`AUTOFSM_DESIGN.md`](AUTOFSM_DESIGN.md) §3.7).
+It is pure computation over already-measured delays — no synthesis, no tool output — and it is bounded by move and DAG-size caps rather than a wall clock, because the schedule has to stay a pure function of the source. `--autofsm_no_area_sweep` restores the greedy schedule.
+The search is forbidden from returning a schedule whose worst state is longer than the greedy one's, so it can never spend the timing margin this loop exists to defend; when a `max_latency=` cap cannot be met the driver exits nonzero rather than building something slower than the source asked for.
+`MAX_SCHEDULE_PASSES` is 6 rather than 4, since a pass may now also be spent absorbing a freshly measured multiplexer delay.

 **Timing attribution.** `AUTOFSM.BLAMED_AUTOFSM_KEYS` reads `sweep_timing_failures`.
 When the sweep attributed a blamed function, a